 The Data Protection Act 1998 applies to some manual data and paper records as well as electronic data, and imposes a series of obligations on those affected by the legislation.
 It can also cover telephone and CCTV recordings and photographs.
 All businesses handling such data must register with the Public Register of Data Controllers, stating the type and purpose of data they process and who has access to it.

 Firms need to appoint a Data Protection Compliance Officer with sufficient authority to ensure that the Act is adhered to.
 The Government body overseeing the enforcement of the Act is the Information Commissioner .

 There are several terms defined in the Act that you need to be aware of:

 Shortened demo course.
-See details at foot of page....are the risks from third party suppliers?
+See details at foot of page....p>What are the risks from third party suppliers?

 Are third party suppliers – for example, contract cleaners vetted?

 There are a number of criminal offences under the Act including:

 Failure to make a proper notification of processing to the Information Commissioner

 Failure to comply with an information notice or an enforcement notice